Infraction71/berry-published-site/README.md

 - If you are a windows user, [chocolatey](https://chocolatey.org/) is an extremly useful tool for downloading resources
 - [This site gives a great crash course in Markdown](https://www.markdowntutorial.com/)

-## Resources used to make this cite:
+## Resources used to make this site:
 https://www.w3schools.com/css/css_dimension.asp
 https://www.w3schools.com/cssref/sel_class.asp
 https://www.w3schools.com/css/css3_flexbox.asp